blakeb211/circlesim/README.md

 * update is driven by state if the actor has a state, otherwise the actor update method

 # done
+* Load all the worlds up front
+* make light follow camera
 * decouple the game from the PGE so that it can be compiled in either 3d or 2d mode
 * write a 3d ui that interfaces with it
 * make WantNeighborsThreeHats jump towards a cluster if its within a certain number of units